neondatabase/neon/docs/rfcs/025-generation-numbers.md

 #### Pageserver node startup

-- The pageserver must obtain a generation number by some means (see Control Plane Changes below) before doing any remote writes.
+- The pageserver must obtain a node generation number by some means (see Control Plane Changes below) before doing any remote writes.
 - The pageserver _may_ also do some synchronization of its attachments to see which are still valid, see "Synchronizing attachments on pageserver startup" in the optimizations section.